Johnson sparks outrage by saying ‘getting Brexit done’ would honour Jo Cox

 Labour’s Paula Sherriff (Dewsbury) initially criticised Mr Johnson for his repeated use of “surrender act” when describing legislation designed to prevent ministers forcing through a no-deal Brexit on October 31.

-She warned against using such language and mentioned Ms Cox before highlighting that many MPs are subject to death threats and abuse.
+She warned against using such language and mentioned Mrs Cox before highlighting that many MPs are subject to death threats and abuse.

 Advertising